Samyak-Jain-24/my-mp2-project/FP3/README.md

 - **TCP Sockets**: Reliable communication between all components
 - **Message Protocol**: Fixed-size message structure for predictable transmission
 - **Multi-threaded Servers**: Each connection handled in separate thread
+- **Heartbeat**: NM probes SS nm_port periodically to mark servers active/inactive.
+- **Create routing**: NM attempts to create a new file on an active SS; metadata is persisted only after a successful SS ACK.
+No ghost files.
+- **Read/Write routing**: For READ/STREAM and WRITE, NM returns the primary SS client address; if unreachable, it falls back to the replica client address.

 ### Logging System
 - **Component Logs**: Separate log files for NM, SS, and clients